-Court: Mom brought kids, 3 and 2, to priest for exorcism
+Court: Mom brought kids to priest for exorcism

 New Brunswick, N.J. — An appeals court upheld stripping parental rights from a New Jersey couple after a long series of damaging behavior, including when the mother took the children to a priest for an exorcism while the father was in prison.

 Thursday’s ruling means the children will remain with a foster mother who adopted them after the state took them away from the Middlesex County couple.

 The children, now 7 and 6 years old, were 3 and 2 when the mother brought them to the priest because she was hearing voices and fighting an urge to give the kids to the devil, authorities said.
 The children’s father was serving a prison sentence for aggravated assault and robbery at the time.

 The exorcism request prompted the state to put the children in foster care.
 Over the next three years, the mother had four psychiatric hospitalizations and was diagnosed with paranoid schizophrenia, officials said.